Creamy Homemade Nut and Seed Butter

 Tips to Make the Best Mixed Nut Butter

 • Be patient when you are blending the nuts.
-It takes about 10 to 15 minutes for the nuts to reach a creamy consistency.
+The nuts take about 10 to 15 minutes to reach a creamy consistency.

 • For the best quality nut butter, choose organic nuts when you can and only buy unsalted nuts and seeds.
-If you buy salted nuts and seeds, the nut butter will be too salty.
+The nut butter will be too salty if you buy salted nuts and seeds.

 • Make sure to roast the nuts and seeds before blending them.
 This will enhance the flavor of your final nut butter.